xmotion-project/karaloop/karaloop TRADEMARK GUIDELINES.md

 ## Our commitment to open source principles

-We want to encourage and facilitate the use of our trademarks by the community, but do so in a way that still ensures that the trademarks are meaningful as a source and quality indicator for our materials and the associated goods and services and continue to embody the high reputation of the materials and the community associated with it.
+We want to encourage and facilitate the use of our trademarks by the community, but do so in a way that still ensures that the trademarks are meaningful as a source and quality indicator for our Materials and the associated goods and services and continue to embody the high reputation of the Materials and the community associated with it.
 This Policy therefore tries to strike the proper balance between: 1) our need to ensure that the Project's trademarks remain reliable indicators of the qualities that they are meant to preserve and 2) our community members' desire to be full participants in the Project.

 ## Trademarks subject to the guidelines